cmdviegas/hadoop-spark/README.md

 ### :memo: Changelog

-#### 19/05/2025
+#### 24/05/2025
-- :sparkles: For security reasons, the `$MY_PASSWORD` variable has been removed from the `.env` file.
-A dedicated secrets file (`.password`) has been introduced for setting the user password, if required;
-- :sparkles: Each worker node is now deployed as a separate service with a specific hostname (`spark-worker-<id>`).
-A script generates `docker-compose.yml` dynamically based on `$NUM_WORKER_NODES` variable (change it at `.env` file).
-A new method for building and running the cluster has been defined.
-See the updated commands above;
+- :sparkles: All confguration files for Hadoop and Spark located in the `config_files` folder are now bind-mounted into the containers at their respective destination directories.
+This allows you to edit these files externally, and any changes will automatically apply across all containers (just restart them after any change).
+Due to this change, resource variables are no longer in the `.env` file.
+You can use `services.sh` `[start|stop]` to restart cluster services;
+- :sparkles: Added new scripts (`download.bat` for Windows CMD and PowerShell, and `download.mac.sh` for macOS Terminal) to facilitate downloading Hadoop and Spark files;
+- :wrench: Refactored some shell scripts for better maintainability and performance.
 - :clipboard: Build Summary:
   * hadoop:3.4.1
   * spark:3.5.5+2.12
   * psql-jdbc:42.7.5